wp-plugins/wordbooker/readme.txt

 === Wordbooker ===

 Contributors: SteveAtty
-Tags: facebook, minifeed, newsfeed, crosspost
-Requires at least: 2.7
+Tags: facebook, minifeed, newsfeed, crosspost, WPMU Requires at least: 2.7
-Tested up to: 2.9.
+Tested up to: 2.9
-Stable tag: 1.2
+Stable tag: 1.3

 This plugin allows you to cross-post your blog posts to your Facebook Wall.

 == Description ==

 This plugin allows you to cross-post your blog posts to your Facebook Wall.
-You can also "cross polinate" comment between Facebook and your Wordpres blog.
+You can also "cross polinate" comments between Facebook and your Wordpres blog.

 Various options including "attribute" lines and polling for comments and automatic re-posting on edit can be configured.

 == Installation ==